 A solid fair lending training plan includes a discussion on how to manage new employees.
 Your institution cannot afford to have a new employee, with their individual systems and beliefs, to operate independent of your financial institution’s fair lending program.
 Too many organizations inadvertently take on risk by waiting and allowing new employees to be educated by the next “fair lending training wave.”
 What happens if this next training session does not occur for another 364 days?

 Take it to the Next Level: Require managers to review the institution’s fair lending expectations in a 1:1 setting.
 Consider having new employees sign/acknowledge/attest to your firm’s fair lending statement.
 Consider requiring new employees to take some form of fair lending training within the first 30 days.

 Level 7: Executive Reinforcement

-Post-training reinforcement is an imperative component to any effective training program.
+Post-training reinforcement is an imperative component of any effective training program.
 Some studies imply that participants in training forget half of what is taught within five weeks.
 In comparison, when managers are used to reinforce training, retention increases by over 50%.
 Based on our travels and observations, the key to training success is the implementation of creative reinforcement techniques that deepen the learning for participants.
 Timely refreshers can keep the material front and center.
 Said in a different way, no matter how great your training program, it will not become an important part of your organization without reinforcement.
 Is fair lending an annual training event or part of your firm’s fabric?